lao-tseu-is-alive/go-cloud-learning-01-http/cmd/03-http-json-todo/README.md

 #download the oapi-codegen
 go get github.com/deepmap/oapi-codegen/cmd/oapi-codegen
 ```
-Now come back to your source code, where you made
+Now come back to your source code tree.
-Because I have **already done** at the beginning of the project a mod init
+Because I have **already done** at the beginning of this project a mod init :

 *go mod github.com/lao-tseu-is-alive/go-cloud-learning-01-http*

+you don't need to run this command in this project
 you have already a file called "mod.go" in the base directory of this project.

 This file keep track of all your external Go dependencies.
+Just run the next command to install the dependencies locally.
 ```bash
 #go to your source code directory first (where the go.mod is)
 cd -